OpenSRS/osrs-toolkit-php/README.md

 > * sslv3
 > * tls
 >
-> Please not that OpenSSL ver 1.0.1e does not work with "ssl" cryption type
+> Please note that OpenSSL ver 1.0.1e does not work with "ssl" cryption type

 __OSRS_USERNAME__
 > OpenSRS Reseller Username